Back To Home

 Tips for using Sulky Transfer Pens

--The process of heat transferring the colors is accomplished when a hot iron turns the dyed sublimation ink to a gas which penetrates the receiving fabric.
-Once heated, this ink is permanent.
-The Sulky Iron-On Transfer Pens are wonderful for making multiple copies of patterns and easily transfer onto fabric, canvas, wood or just about any surface where a hot iron can be used.
 You can make permanent transfers for fabric painting, original art, applique, embroidery, labeling quilts and clothing, tole painting, needlework, punch needle and more.
 They work best on light or pastel colored poly-cotton blends.

--The pen has a gate valve that only opens with the pressure that is placed on it as you write, pushing the tip up and opening the valve, allowing the ink to flow down and saturate the tip.
+The Sulky pen has a gate valve that only opens with the pressure that is placed on it as you write, pushing the tip up and opening the valve, allowing the ink to flow down and saturate the tip.
 If more than a light pressure is applied while writing or drawing, this could allow that gate valve to open further than it was intended, causing greater amounts of ink to flow down around the tip.

--The tips on the transfer pens can dry out if they are unused for a long period of time or are not tightly capped.
+The tips on the transfer pens can dry out if they are unused for a long period of time or are not tightly capped.
 If this happens, the tip can be removed by pinching it and pulling it out.
 Do this carefully and away from anything that could be stained by the ink.
 Soak tip in warm water for a few minutes, then wrap it in a paper towel and dry it by rolling it vigorously between your fingers.
 Reinsert tip in pen, press tip down several seconds, repeat until tip is saturated.
 This alleviates the necessity of constantly pumping the pen to release ink when the tip has dried out.

 [Back to Sashiko Accessories]